 July 1 Marched to within a mile and a half of Gettysburg

 July 2 At Daylight took position to command a gap between the First and Twelfth Corps.
 At 5 p.m. one section was placed on the summit of Culp’s Hill and assisted in silencing Confederate Batteries on Benner’s Hill.
 At 6 p.m. rejoined the battery at the foot of Power’s Hill

 July 3 At 1 p.m. posted with Battery F 4th U.S. Artillery on the south side of Baltimore Pike opposite the centre of the line of the Twelfth Corps.
 At 4:30 a.m. opened fire on the Confederates in possession of the line vacated by the Twelfth Corps the preceding night.
 Firing continued at intervals until after 10 a.m. when the Confederates were driven out.
 Remained in the same position exposed to the severe shelling which came over Cemetery Hill in the afternoon.

-See more on the 5th United States Artillery, Battery K in the Civil War.
+See more on the history of Battery K, 5th United States Artillery in the Civil War.